-The Township of Windsor, organized on March 16, 1842, was one of the last areas in Eaton County to receive settlers because the area was considered remote and wild.
-Tales of hardship, wolves, bears, and settlers lost in the woods or Old Maid Swamp area abounded in these early years.
-Today, Eaton County is still a predominantly rural county with a few small municipalities including the City of Grand Ledge, the City of Charlotte, Windsor Charter Township, and the Village of Dimondale.
+The Township was organized on March 16, 1842, was one of the last areas in Eaton County to receive settlers because the area was considered remote and wild.
+Tales of hardship, wolves, bears, and settlers lost in the woods or Old Maid Swamp area were prevalent in these early years.
+Today, Eaton County is still a predominantly rural county with a few small municipalities including the City of Grand Ledge, the City of Charlotte, the Township, and the Village of Dimondale.